 Raspberry propagations from nurseries arrive in culture vessels, in rooting cubes, or as year old dormant plants.
 The rooting cubes should be planted after danger of frost passes.
 They tend to be the most insect, fungus and nematode resistant raspberry propagators.

-Year old dormant raspberry propagators reach maturity earlier and tolerate drier soil.
+Year-old dormant raspberry propagators reach maturity earlier and tolerate drier soil.
 This type of raspberry plant propagation should be planted within a few days of purchase or “heeled in” by placing a single layer of the plants along a sheltered trench dug in well drained soil.
 Cover the roots of the raspberry propagation and tamp down.
-Let the raspberry plant acclimate for 2-3 days and then move into full sun within a 5-7 day time frame.
+Let the raspberry plant acclimate for two to three days and then move into full sun within a five- to seven-day time frame.

 Can You Grow a Raspberry Plant from Cuttings?